KabraBoja/CoordinatedNavigation/README.md

 - [x] Rename Entities to Coordinators.
 - [ ] Add a proper how to use README section.
 - [ ] Try to use any View instead of AnyView.
+- [ ] Search a better naming for the Screen and ScreenCoordinator.
 - [ ] Explore if I can merge the Stack with the Sequence.